axelarnetwork/interchain-token-service/DESIGN.md

 - Mint/Burn: This `TokenManager` will burn/mint tokens from/to the user to initiate/fulfill cross-chain transfers.
 Tokens used with this kind of `TokenManager` need to be properly permissioned to allow for this behavior.
 - Liquidity Pool: This `TokenManager` functions exactly like a Lock/Unlock one, except the balance is kept at a separate, pre-specified account.
 This allows for deployers to have more control over the bridged funds.

-## Linker Router
+## Interchain Address Tracker

 We plan to finalize the design of the `InterchainTokenService` but we want to be able to support new chains as they get added to the Axelar Network.
-For this purpose, the service will ask a separate contract, the [`RemoteAddressValidator`](./contracts/remoteAddressValidator/RemoteAddressValidator.sol) to obtain the destination address for outgoing messages, and for validation of incoming messages.
-This contract might eventually stop being upgradable but it will probably be able to support new addresses for new chains indefinitely.
+For this purpose, the service will ask a separate contract, the [`InterchainAddressTracker`](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/utils/InterchainAddressTracker.sol) to obtain the destination address for outgoing messages, and for validation of incoming messages.

 ## Interchain Token